 Markle’s three step plan for revenue growth is as follows:

 Step.
 No. 1: Eat a lot of small meals instead of three big ones and have a lot of small bowel movements.

 Step.
 No. 2: Poke fun at the idiots suffering from Celebrity Worship Syndrome in a bid to shake their unhealthy delusions about being imaginary friends with two attractive strangers named “Harry” and “Meghan.”

 Step No. 3: Copulate prodigiously in the pursuit of future royals whose bodily fluids can be similarly monetized.
 Princess Meghan is also looking to grow The House of Windsor’s corporate footprint via acquisition.

-“With the proper supplements and antibiotics, and good veterinary care, I reckon I should be able to grow the royal herd f ive-fold over the next decade,” she said.
-“I’ve already lined up a buyer for Queen Elizabeth when she passes, who is willing to pay $1,600 a pound for her.
+“With the proper supplements and antibiotics, and good veterinary care, I reckon I should be able to grow the royal herd five-fold over the next decade,” she said.
+“I’ve already lined up a buyer for Queen Elizabeth when she passes and they’re willing to pay $1,600 a pound for her.
 The old girl is gonna be a huge moneymaker for us.”

 Queen Elizabeth II is currently 92.
 The queen of the United Kingdom and other Commonwealth realms is said to have mixed feelings about Harry and Meghan’s moneymaking schemes.
 She abhors the financial necessity for them, but welcomes the financial independence they represent for a royal family which currently costs taxpayers $441 million a year, according to Republic – a group seeking a democratic alternative to the Monarchy.